Mathilde Henning: Career

 Henning began modelling in Copenhagen, for Danish brands like Ganni, and appeared on the cover of the British fashion magazine i-D, photographed by David Sims.
 On the runway, she opened for Saint Laurent as an exclusive during Paris Fashion Week and appeared in an editorial for Vogue Paris, photographed by Christian MacDonald.
 She appeared on the decennial cover of Elle Denmark.
 Models.com selected her as having one of the best "breakout seasons" on the runway for 2019, having walked for designers including: Tom Ford, Versace, Saint Laurent, and Chanel.

-Personal life

-Since October 2020, Henning has been in a relationship with Niklas Fraaby.